denysdovhan/bash-handbook/README.md

 The desktop environment takes place in the seventh virtual terminal, so you can return to friendly GUI using the `Ctrl-Alt-F7` keybinding.

-Using a virtual terminal it's not really convenient.
+Using a virtual terminal is not really convenient.
 For example, if you want to edit a document and execute another command at the same you are better off using a virtual terminal emulators like:

 - [GNOME Terminal](https://ru.wikipedia.org/wiki/GNOME_Terminal)
 - [Terminator](https://en.wikipedia.org/wiki/Terminator_(terminal_emulator))